On diffeomorphisms of even-dimensional discs: Framed diffeomorphisms and self-embeddings

-\begin{remark} This differs slightly from the notation $B\mr{Diff}^\mr{fr}_\partial(W_{g,1};\ell_\partial)$ used for this moduli space in \cite{KR-WAlg,KR-WTorelli,KR-WFram}.
-As we will never need to vary the boundary condition $\ell_\partial$ and in later sections further decorations need to added, we have opted to drop it.
+\begin{remark} This differs from the notation $B\Diff^\fr_\partial(W_{g,1};\ell_\partial)$ and $B\Emb^{\fr,\cong}_{\half \partial}(W_{g,1};\ell_{\half \partial})$ used in \cite{KR-WAlg,KR-WTorelli,KR-WFram}.
+As we will never need to vary the boundary conditions, and in later sections further decorations need to be added, we have opted to drop it.
 Any derived notation (such as for path components or Torelli spaces) is shortened accordingly in comparison with \cite{KR-WAlg,KR-WTorelli,KR-WFram}. \end{remark}